Lyndon B. Johnson was president, the Beach Boys released their best-selling album

 design, A.O.
 Smith

-and shipped two sets of redesigned hoods, front-ends and tail light panels to
+and shipped two sets of redesigned hoods, front-ends, tail light panels

-California.
-In April 1967, Shelby American was tasked
+and consoles to California.
+In April 1967, Shelby American

 months after Ford first intervened, the

-decision was made to terminate the Shelby American
+decision was made to terminate the California-based Shelby

-operation.
-In August 1967 the Shelby American Program assets, including this convertible,
+Program.
+In August 1967, Shelby American, Inc.'s assets, including this convertible,

 were shipped to Ford's headquarters in Dearborn, MI.